grantjenks/python-sortedcontainers/docs/performance.rst

 each is implemented in Python.
 But as is displayed below, sortedcontainers is several times faster and provides a richer API.
 Often the pure-Python implementation in sortedcontainers is faster than the C-implementation counterparts.
-Where it lacks, performance is at least on the same magnitude.
+Where it lacks, performance is generally on the same magnitude.

 A couple final notes about the graphs below.
 Missing data indicates the benchmark either took too long or failed.
 The set operations with tiny, small,